eudoxia0/eudoxia0.github.io/article/_posts/2023-06-30-orionpunk-fiction.md

 ---
 title: Orionpunk Fiction
 summary: From the afterglow of the intelligence explosion.
+card: orionpunk-fiction.jpg
+card_source: |
+    “Set design for The One Thousand and One Nights, Gustave Moreau, 1876, oil on canvas, auctioned by Christie's”, DALL-E, June 2022.
 ---

 Genre names are typically coined retrospectively, sometimes after the definitive